Igalia/explainers/css/has/README.md

 `:has()` selector matching is simply described in the [has pseudo class matching](has-pseudo-class-matching.md).

 ## 3. Style invalidation with :has()
 Style invalidation approach for `:has()` is described in the [has style invalidation](has-style-invalidation.md).
-You can get the most details about the :has style invalidation from this.
+You can get the most details about the :has style invalidation from here.

-The approach follows blink style invalidation idea.
-The [blink css style invalidation](blink-css-style-invalidation.md) simply summarized the design document.
+The approach follows the idea of blink style invalidation.
+The [blink css style invalidation](blink-css-style-invalidation.md) simply summarized the design documents.

 In the [prototyping details](prototyping-details.md), you can get the detailed design of the `:has()` invalidation prototyping.